biocomp/how-skype-fix-vulnerabilities/README.md

 The answer of Microsoft Security Response Center:
 ![skype Microsoft Security Response Center](https://habrastorage.org/getpro/habr/post_images/f3d/4ae/d26/f3d4aed268ea20caf35fe040da0a4806.png)

-I kept asking about Microsft internal investigation from their employees.
+I kept asking about Microsoft internal investigation from their employees.
 The answer didn't change.
 It was constantly no. The story was the same for SIX MONTH.

 It was known for sure that hacker provides operator with the code.
-Sometimes with the second or the third trial.
+Sometimes with the second or the third attempt.
 It is a shame but I still don't know all the details of this process.
 Firstly I have thought that the code is time dependent and thus hacker tries to request as much codes per minute as possible (it could be seen from email timestamps).
 However I couldn't find a relationship between code and time.
 It is possible that liveperson.net service was vulnerable.

 Recently Skype refused liveperson.net service and chatting with support agent now is on microsoft.com domain.
 The procedure of Skype-account deletion cannot be handled by operator anymore.
 It should be done manually using web-form.